joz-k/LockFreeSpscQueue/README.md

 ## (Advanced) Performance Benchmarks

-This project includes a performance benchmark suite using the [Google Benchmark](https://github.com/google/benchmark) library to measure queue throughput.
+This project includes a simple performance benchmark suite using the [Google Benchmark](https://github.com/google/benchmark) library to measure queue throughput.

 The benchmarks are **disabled by default** to keep configuration and build times fast for users who only want to integrate the library.